iamanigeeit/DDW2023/docs/04-oop/oop.md

 The above code ensures that the data passed on to our attribute is always a string and non-empty.

-Python provides a "shortcut" to create a property using function decorator.
+Python provides a "shortcut" to create a property using **function decorators**.
 This makes the code cleaner and easier to read.
 The syntax is simple, you just put a decorator `@property` on a getter method of your property.
 Just make sure that the name of the method is the name of your property.
 To create the setter, we put another decorator `@property_name.setter` just before our setter function.
-To rewrite the above code using function decorator, we end up with the following.
+To rewrite the above code using function decorators, we end up with the following.

 ```python
 class RobotTurtle: